 In August 2017, Disney announced that it would be pulling all of its movies from Netflix (including Marvel and Pixar films).
-The news seemed like a devastating blow to binge-watchers everywhere—until the company announced it would be creating its own Disney streaming service instead.
+The news seemed like a devastating blow to binge-watchers everywhere—until the company announced it would create its own Disney streaming service instead.
 The service’s launch is still a few months away, but here’s what we know so far.

 The platform will officially be called (drumroll please) Disney+.